Vileness

 Genesis 18:9-15, Jasher 18:9, Jubilees 16:2-4

-And they said to him, “Where is Sarah your wife?”
+They asked Abraham, “Where is Sarah your wife?”

 The visitors discuss revealing the plan to Abraham